Kruisherenhotel

 Art

-Set in the historic centre of Maastricht, within walking distance of the main squares, galleries and restaurants.
+the Vrijthof, within walking distance of the main squares, galleries and restaurants.

-The surrounding streets are narrow and defined by stone facades, in keeping with the character of the city.
+The surrounding streets are narrow and defined by stone facades,

 Central, without feeling exposed.